subpair/habit_tracker/README.md

 2 Launches the update/completion dialog \
 3 Launches the submenu analyses \
 4 Launches the removal dialog \
+5 Launches the alter dialog \
 9 Exit the application gracefully

 All dialogs repeat themselves until a correct answer is chosen, the escape sequence "ctrl + c" can be anytime pressed \
-and the application will terminate gracefully by closing the database connection and exiting, so the application can be \
-re-opened at anytime to start again from the main menu. \
+and the application will terminate gracefully by closing the database connection and exiting, so the application can be re-opened at anytime to start again from the main menu. \
 \
 Example for non-available selection: